"Space Trouble is in development as a game to be played during a space-themed party (unfortunately

 The wiring on the inside of the box.

 The prototype panel has been implemented using a Feather M0

 development board.
 The software itself is

 Some general ideas regarding programming this in Rust:

-easy to put stuff together.
+hal-embeddedi make it easier to put stuff together.

-do massive refactorings until I compiled, plug it in, and things "just worked."
+able to do massive refactorings until I compiled, plug it in, and things "just worked."